DataDog/dd-otel-host-profiler/README.md

 docker-compose up
 ```

-The profiler will submit profiling data to the Datadog Agent using the value of DD_SERVICE as the service name.
+Profiles matching your workspace tag (`workspace:YOUR_WORKSPACE_NAME`) will be available in the Datadog UI.

 # Legal